1343619153-source/influenza-vaccination-abm/README.md

 # Influenza Vaccination and Transmission ABM

-This anonymous repository contains the code and aggregated weekly inputs used for an agent-based model (ABM) of influenza vaccination and transmission in Kunshan.
-It is provided for double-blind peer review.
+This repository contains the source code and input data for influenza‑vaccination uptake and transmission in Kunshan.

 ## Repository contents